tsReusableTools/tsrt/packages/mparty/README.md

   /** Whether to throw an error on requests with application/json Content-Type.
 Default: false  */ failOnJson?: boolean;

+  /**
-  /** Whether to remove uploaded files from storage on Error occured.
-Default: true */ removeOnError?: boolean;
+   *  Whether to remove uploaded files from storage on Error occured.
+Default: true.
+   *  If `false` - already upload files metadata (before error occured) will be attached to MpartyError in `uploadedResult` field
+   */
+  removeOnError?: boolean;

   /**